Preservation or Conservation Award

 The CABE Preservation or Conservation Award is presented to a project that has involved the preservation, conservation or extension of an existing building.

-The award takes into account the projects improvements in regards to quality, accessibility, sustainability and end user-satisfaction.
-This award presents Building Engineers with the opportunity to gain recognition for their work in this sector and demonstrates
+The Preservation or Conservation award takes into account the projects improvements with regards to quality, accessibility, sustainability, and end-user satisfaction.
+This award presents building engineers with the opportunity to gain recognition for their work in this sector and demonstrates

 how they are helping to protect the built environments heritage.